 Each electric heater in our product range has a wide choice of sizes, often with up to 6 different sizes available.
 Each size has a different wattage.
-Potentially very confusing – but don’t worry, we’re here to help you get the right radiator for your room.
+This can be confusing.
+But don’t worry, we’re here to help you get the right radiator for your room.

 Calculating the wattage you need – the easy way